 A national cost handbook is used to determine what it would cost to rebuild the home today.
 This will be depreciated based on condition, utility and off property conditions.
 The income approach to value is seldom used because most single-family homes are not used for income purposes.

 When all the approaches to value are completed a weighted conclusion of value is determined.
-The real estate appraisal report is then sent over the internet or mailed to the client usually within 24-hours after inspection.
+The real estate appraisal report is then sent over the internet or mailed to the client after the inspection.